ayush1997/Xvision/README.md

 3. Extract features(**CNN Codes**) from the **maxpool:5** layer of PreTrained CovNet(VggNet) and save them beforehand for faster training of Neural network.

     ```python train.py <Training images folder> <Testing image folder> <Train images codes folder > <Test images codes folder>```

+    * Train images codes folder - Path where training images codes will be stored
+    * Test images codes folder - Path where testing images codes will be stored

 4. The extracted features are now used for training our **2-Layer Neural Network** from scratch.The computed models are saved as tensorflow checkpoint after every **Epoch**.